 In the following sections we report and compare the results of two acquisition studies on CRCs.
 Section 2 reviews our study of children's naturalistic production of CRCs (Rett et al. 2013, Rett & Hyams 2013).
 In Section 3 we present the results of a new comprehension study of CRCs.
-A comparison across these two studies shows a strong production-comprehension asymmetry: in production children have an adult-like
+A comparison across these two studies shows a strong production-comprehension asymmetry: in production children have an adult-like distribution of CRCs by age two or three, while performance on the comprehension task is not adult-like even at age six.
+In Section 4, we provide an overview of various cross-

-&lt;sup>1 See Koring and de Mulder (2011) for a study of Dutch evidential verbs.
+&lt;sup>1See Koring and de Mulder (2011) for a study of Dutch evidential verbs.

-&lt;sup>2 A theory-neutral term for this construction is 'perception verb similatives' (Rett & Hyams 2013).
+&lt;sup>2A theory-neutral term for this construction is 'perception verb similatives' (Rett & Hyams 2013).

-&lt;sup>3 This study included 90 participants and asked speakers to rate the appropriateness of raised and unraised CRCs in a variety of contexts.
+&lt;sup>3This study included 90 participants and asked speakers to rate the appropriateness of raised and unraised CRCs in a variety of contexts.